CASFRI/CASFRI/README.md

 4. Each cas table to be translated is listed the proper layer row of the CASFRI_TABLE column of the same metadata/layer_metadata.csv table.
 5. All source inventory attribute names have been mapped properly to the placeholder attribute names in the same metadata/layer_metadata.csv table.

 Translated data is INSERTed to the six CASFRI output tables in the 'casfri50' schema: cas_all, dst_all, eco_all, lyr_all, nfl_all, geo_all.
 The scripts in the [CASFRI/workflow/03_flatCASFRI/](https://github.com/CASFRI/CASFRI/tree/master/workflow/03_flatCASFRI) folder can be used to create two different denormalized tables of the six CASFRI tables: one with all layers for a given polygon reported on the same row, and one with all layers for a given polygon reported on different rows.
-The former is used to generate the historical version of the CASFRI database.
+The former is used to generate the geo-historical version of the CASFRI database.

 The steps to add a completey new inventory to the CASFRI database are detailed in issue [#471](https://github.com/CASFRI/CASFRI/issues/471).